 5.3 The President and Past Presidents of the Union shall decide prior to the Annual General Meeting to nominate a President and President Elect for election at the Annual General Meetings.

-5.4 The Captain and past Captains of the Union shall decide prior to the Annual General Meeting to nominate a Captain and Captain Elect for election at the Annual General Meeting.
+5.4 The Captain and past Captains of the Union shall decide prior to the Annual General Meeting to nominate a Captain and Vice Captain for election at the Annual General Meeting.